Article Index

 Sentinel-5p TROPOMI provides one operational ozone profile data product: L2_O3_PR Ozone Profile

-The more than five years of TROPOMI ozone profile data show a slight DFS degradation throughout the mission (next to a jump from the ground pixel resolution change).
+The more than six years of TROPOMI ozone profile data show a slight DFS degradation throughout the mission (next to a jump from the ground pixel resolution change).
 Comparisons with ozonesonde data reveal significant positive drifts near 2 %/year in the tropics and mid-latitudes from the surface to the UTLS, while 1-2 % per year negative drifts are observed above.
 This makes the current operational TROPOMI ozone profile product and its subcolumn derivatives unsuitable for vertically resolved trend studies.
 However, no significant drift is detected for the vertically integrated profile.
-This agrees with the operational TROPOMI total ozone column retrieval.
+This agrees with the operational TROPOMI total ozone column retrieval, although the latter is consistently about 5 % higher than the integrated ozone profile.

 Product IDStreamVersionOrbitsBias (req.
 30 %)Disp. (req.
 10 %)Special features